Pat Cleveland

-Patricia Cleveland (born June 23, 1950) is an American fashion model who initially attained success in the 1960s and 1970s and was one of the first African-American models within the fashion industry to achieve prominence as a runway and print model.
+Patricia Cleveland (born June 23, 1950) is an American fashion model.
+Cleveland is regarded as one of the first Black supermodels and one of the most influential runway models of the 1970s.
+Known for her expressive, dance-like runway style, she has been referred to as "the Josephine Baker of the international runways."

+Cleveland was born in New York City, the daughter of painter Lady Bird Cleveland, and began modeling as a teenager in 1966.
+She rose to prominence in the early 1970s and was among a group of Black American models who found greater opportunities in Paris than in the United States.
+She participated in the historic Battle of Versailles fashion show in 1973.
+Cleveland was also a member of the "Halstonettes," the troupe of models closely associated with designer Halston.

+During the mid-1970s, Cleveland and her fiancé, model Sterling St. Jacques, became one of New York's most celebrated social couples.
+Dubbed the "hottest couple in America" by People magazine, they were fixtures of the city's nightclub scene.
+Following her marriage to photographer Paul van Ravenstein in 1982, Cleveland reduced her modeling commitments to raise a family.
+She operated a modeling agency in Milan for several years and has continued to work as a model.

 Early life

 Cleveland was born in New York City in 1950 to Johnny Johnston, a jazz saxophonist of Irish and Swedish ancestry, and Lady Bird Cleveland, an artist of African-American, Native-American and Irish-Scottish ancestry.
-Her parents separated when she was young and she was raised by her mother in Harlem.
+Her parents separated when she was young, and she was raised by her mother in Harlem.
 She studied performing arts at Fiorello H. LaGuardia High School and studied design at New York's High School of Art and Design and hoped to become a fashion designer.

 Some of her earliest photographs as a youngster were taken by Carl Van Vechten, who was among her mother's coterie of artist friends.
 Cleveland noted in her book Walking with the Muses: A Memoir that her first photographs were taken when she was fourteen by Van Vechten's friend Adelaide Passen, one of the first women employed as a press photographer in the United States.